openvinotoolkit/openvino.genai/llm_bench/python/README.md

 pip install update --upgrade
 pip install -r requirements.txt
 ```
+> Note: For llama models, ensure to have transformers<4.38.

 ### 2. Convert a model to OpenVINO IR

 The conversion script for preparing benchmarking models,